 Alfred decides the only thing he can do now is to bring his master back to life.
 Venturing into the crypts, he wrenches the stake out from Batman's corpse.

-Now a monster, Batman begins to slaughter the various villains of Gotham, murdering the Penguin, the Riddler and the Scarecrow.
+Now a monster, Batman begins to slaughter the various villains of Gotham, murdering the Penguin and the Riddler.

 Batman is well aware of Alfred's plan of betrayal, but does nothing.
 He doesn't know what is becoming of him, or what he truly wants--death, or immortality.
 He slaughters the Black Mask and his gang, and leaves their heads on the spikes of Blackgate Penitentiary as a warning to the prisoners inside.
 He then arrives at Arkham Asylum, and massacres all the homicidal inmates before leaving a message to the warden writ in blood, telling him to go home for his work us done.